influxdata/telegraf/plugins/parsers/json_v2/README.md

 # JSON Parser - Version 2

 This parser takes valid JSON input and turns it into metrics.
-The query syntax supported is [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md).
+The query syntax supported is [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md), you can go to this playground to test out your GJSON path here: https://gjson.dev/.
 You can find multiple examples under the `testdata` folder.

 ## Configuration